srikargoud2002/event_manager/readme.md

 ## 📚 Reflection

-This project helped me bridge theory and practice in building secure, production-ready APIs.
-I improved my knowledge of FastAPI's dependency injection, async SQLAlchemy for non-blocking database operations, and schema validation with Pydantic.
-One of the most rewarding experiences was debugging user-related issues like missing verification tokens or inconsistent schemas—these taught me the importance of end-to-end traceability from frontend to backend.

-Working with Docker and GitHub Actions introduced me to CI/CD in a realistic setting.
-Running Trivy vulnerability scans on every build reinforced how security needs to be baked into the development process, not treated as an afterthought.
-I also gained experience in writing concise GitHub issues and commit messages to ensure a maintainable codebase for future collaborators.
-These skills will be valuable as I continue working on team-based projects or in industry settings.
+This project helped me connect theory with real-world API development.
+I learned a lot about FastAPI, async database handling, and Pydantic validation.
+Debugging user issues and setting up CI/CD with Docker and GitHub Actions gave me hands-on experience with secure, maintainable deployments.
+These skills will be valuable for future team projects and industry work.

 ---